Sport in Glasgow

 Sport plays an important role in the culture of Glasgow, the largest city in Scotland.
 Association football is particularly popular: Glasgow is known for the fierce Old Firm rivalry between Scotland's most successful clubs, Celtic and Rangers.
 The national stadium, Hampden Park, is located in the city and stages most home matches of the Scotland national team, as well as the finals of the Scottish Cup and Scottish League Cup.
 The Scottish Football Association (SFA) and Scottish Professional Football League (SPFL) are both also based at Hampden.
 The world's first official international match took place in Glasgow in 1872.

-Glasgow was the host city for the 2014 Commonwealth Games, and was named European Capital of Sport in 2023.
+Glasgow was the host city for the 2014 and 2026 Commonwealth Games.
+It was named the European Capital of Sport in 2023.

-The city also has professional teams in rugby union, basketball, speedway.
+The city also has professional teams in rugby union, basketball and speedway.
 The city formerly had teams in American football and basketball.